amplience/dc-extension-globallink-dashboard/docs/FAQS.md

 - Q. Can I use Delivery Keys?

-Yes.
+A. Yes.
 Delivery Keys can be used and their format defined in the Content Type Schemas.

 - Q. Can I enforce mandatory Delivery Keys?